jestjs/jest/docs/ExpectAPI.md

 ### `expect.stringContaining(string)`

-`expect.stringContaining(string)` matches the received string that contains the exact expected string.
+`expect.stringContaining(string)` matches the received value if it is a string that contains the exact expected string.

 ### `expect.stringMatching(string | regexp)`

-`expect.stringMatching(string | regexp)` matches the received string that matches the expected regexp.
+`expect.stringMatching(string | regexp)` matches the received value if it is a string that matches the expected string or regular expression.

 You can use it instead of a literal value: